-- Santa Marta wins in only two of our 16 categories.
+- Santa Marta wins in two of our 16 categories.

-- The two cities tie in three categories.
+- The two cities tie in two categories.

 So, in this unscientific and somewhat subjective Medellín vs Santa Marta comparison of 16 categories, Medellín easily wins if you equally weigh the categories.